AbdullahAlbreiki/freecodecamp-js-projects/README.md

 # freecodecamp-js-projects
-These are some of the small JavaScript lab projects I've made following the FreeCodeCamp full-stack curriculum.
+These are some of the small JavaScript lab exercises I've made following the FreeCodeCamp full-stack curriculum.